What is TOAD (Telephone-Oriented Attack Delivery)?

 Additionally, businesses that fall victim to TOADs may lose customers' trust, resulting in long-term reputation damage and lost revenue.

-How do TOAD Attacks Happen?
+How Do TOAD Attacks Happen?

 Callback phishing, also known as TOAD, tricks people into calling certain phone numbers.
 These numbers usually connect you to fake call centers.
 When someone calls, they can be fooled into installing malicious software or tools on their computers.